opentrack/neuralnet-tracker-traincode/readme.md

-# OpNet: On the power of data augmentation for head pose estimation networks
+# OpNet: On the power of data augmentation for head pose estimation

-A.K.A.
-OpenTrack's NeuralNet Tracker Training and Evaluation Code

 Intro
 -----

-This branch contains the code for the publication.
-Beware, it also contains leftover things from past experiments.
+This branch contains the code for the publication (https://arxiv.org/abs/2407.05357) on creating a neural network for human head pose estimation.
+It is, with minor alterations a snapshot of ongoing development in the `master` branch.

 This readme contains instructions for evaluation and training.

+### Addendum to the paper

+I forgot to mention that the variance prediction heads have Batchnorm at the very end.
+With everything else fixed I got pretty bad results without BN.

 Install
 -------